donnemartin/dev-setup/README.md

 An important dependency before many tools such as Homebrew can work is the **Command Line Tools** for **Xcode**.
 These include compilers like gcc that will allow you to build from source.
 Git is also included.

-Now, Xcode weight something like 2GB, and you don't need it unless you're developing iPhone or Mac apps.
+Now, Xcode weighs something like 2GB, and you don't need it unless you're developing iPhone or Mac apps.
 Good news is Apple provides a way to install only the Command Line Tools, without Xcode.

 If you are running **OS X 10.9 Mavericks or later**, then you can install the Xcode Command Line Tools directly from the command line with: